sgmurphy/wordpress-plugins/advanced-cf7-db/README.txt

 = Advanced CF7 DB - User Access Manager Plugin Features =
 * Provide access of CF7 DB to view & update data to individual users or user groups
 * Provide access to single user for creating single/multiple forms

-**mountstride CRM**
-Do you want to effectively manage your end to end customer engagement and want to automate your business workflow?

-Looking for CRM that Collaborates, Saves Time & Makes Work Easier for You.

-Try mountstride!

-mountstride is a simple, efficient & easy to use solution for managing, prioritising and organising your leads.

-We empower Salespeople by focusing on providing Simple tools to effectively capture, nurture and convert their leads.
-With less time spent on trying to stay organised your Sales Teams can focus on winning more deals.

-Free for up to 5 users, no fixed contracts, no credit card required.

-Start collaborating as a team, as you always wanted to. - <a target="_blank" href="https://www.mountstride.com/contact/">Contact Us</a>.

-Download Integration of Contact form 7 to mountstride CRM plugin from <a target="_blank" href="https://wordpress.org/plugins/cf7-mountstride-crm-integration/">here</a>

 == Plugin Customization ==
 Restrict IP address storage – Various countries restrict websites to store end users IP address.
 We have a provision to Restrict IP address storage.
 Now, IP address can be neglected while storing form’s data into database.